 Musculoskeletal causes of abdominal pain

-- Weakness of the core – having weakness in the core muscles can result in pain when performing certain movements or even aching when sitting.
+Having weakness in the core muscles can result in pain when performing certain movements or even aching when sitting.

-- Hernia – this is when a portion of the abdominal wall tears and a bulge of tissue such as intestine can poke through causing a bulge.
+This is when a portion of the abdominal wall tears and a bulge of tissue such as intestine can poke through causing a bulge.
 This can happen in the groin and the higher abdomen.
 Hernias can be rehabbed but more often than not a simple surgical correction may be required to repair the hole and restore the bulge type defect.
 This is common in active people and people who work with heavy loads.

-- Diastasis Recti – this is a condition of post pregnancy where the abdominal muscles can split and move apart causing a visual defect but this can also cause different types of pain and dysfunction in the abdomen region.
+This is a condition of post pregnancy where the abdominal muscles can split and move apart causing a visual defect but this can also cause different types of pain and dysfunction in the abdomen region.

-- Post Exercise Soreness / DOMS – delayed onset muscle soreness in the abdomen can be particularly debilitating.
+Delayed onset muscle soreness in the abdomen can be particularly debilitating.
 If you have had a workout which has stressed the abdomen more than usual which it isn’t used to then the next day you may develop tenderness in the abdomen.
 This can often last for between 1-3 days until the discomfort settles.

 In regard to non-musculoskeletal abdominal pain, this is usually treated with medicine or simply waiting for the pain to pass.